AY2526S1-CS2103T-W14-2/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
 User omits a required detail.
     * 2a1.
-BiteBuddy shows an error message.
+BiteBuddy shows an error message for missing fields.
-    * 2a2.
-BiteBuddy requests for missing details.
-      Use case resumes at step 2.
+      Use case ends.
 * 3a.
 Validation fails (e.g., phone number not numeric, email format invalid, or duplicate entry).
     * 3a1.
 BiteBuddy shows an appropriate error message.
-    * 3a2.
-User corrects the details.
-      Use case resumes at step 2.
+      Use case ends.

 **Use case: UC02 - Add tag(s) to a food place**